 Note: The figure depicts a decomposition of the effects of the shock on aggregate employment into the effects of TFP and the effects of the markup.
+Each line depicts the contribution of either TFP or the markup to the percent deviation of employment from its steady state value.
 The dot-dashed line depicts the effect of the markup, holding aggregate TFP fixed.
-Each line depicts the percent deviation of the variable from its steady state value.
 The dashed line depicts the effects of TFP, holding the markup fixed.
 Source: author's calculations.

-not necessarily constitute an equilibrium of this economy, this representation allows for a decomposition of the response of aggregate variables to a shock.
+Z_t , equations (23) to (25) imply paths for output Y_t , employment L_t , and the wage W_t .
+While changing the paths of μ_t or Z_t and recomputing these aggregate quantities does not necessarily constitute an equilibrium of this economy, this representation allows for a decomposition of the response of aggregate variables to a shock.